betting systems and handicapping angles.

 different methods that have been known to identify horses that might have

 a winning chance.
 Good luck and remember, there is no such thing as

 The easiest and most accurate handicapping method you will ever find.

 When you handicap a horse race there are several factors that you may consider: Speed, Pace, Earnings, Trainer, Jockey, Pedigree, etc. There are also several ways of looking at each of those factors.
 Using Speed as an example, you may want to know which horse has the fastest recent race, or fastest race at this track or distance.
 When you look at all of the various factors that determine your choice in a race, which is most important?
 Is speed twice as important as the trainer stats?
 Is turf pedigree more important than the horses earnings at this track and distance?
 There is now a very easy and powerful tool to help you make those decisions.
-BetMix is a handicapping site that allows you to pick from over 30 handicapping factors, and assign how important each one is to you.
-Using a simple and fun slider, you can adjust the weighting of those factors and see the results in real time.
+Betmix provides horse handicapping software that allows you to pick from over 30 handicapping factors and assign how important each one is to you.
+Using a simple slider, you can adjust the weighting of those factors and see the results in real time.
 The best part is that you can save those settings and apply them to other races that meet the same conditions.
 For example, if you selected several factors for a 1 mile turf claiming race at Saratoga, and your "mix" ended up picking the order of finish 1-2-3, you could save that mix with a name "1 Mile Turf Clm Saratoga" for example, and use it whenever you found a similar race.
 This powerful tool is fun and easy to use, and will allow you to become a much better handicapper in a very short time.
 Try out the system with the Free Race of the Day or to learn more about how Betmix works download the Betmix User Guide.